LeisureLink/skinny-loggins/README.md

 ## defaults

-If you new up a logger but don't specify a transport for it to log on, these are the defaults to which you will receive on demand.
+If you new up a logger but don't specify a transport for it to log on, these are the defaults.

 ### console